its-nitin-rathour/Resume/README.md

 *Softpro India Computer Technologies (P) Ltd.*
 _March 2021 – April 2021_

+- Certificate in Python with data science
-- Learned core Python and libraries for data science.
+- Learned the concepts of  Python with different libraries of Python
+- Concept of artificial intelligence and machine learning in hands-on experience.
 - Hands-on experience in AI and ML applications.

 ---